tbradley-ualr/csec_data_analytics/docs/project1.md

 3. Design a Mongo document model based on a topic of your interest, ensuring it contains a minimum of 5 attributes.
 Implement this model within `csec_data_analytics_app/models.py`.
 Subsequently, develop a new management command to facilitate the insertion of this document into MongoDB.
-4. Accurately denote the correct Landeau symbol for the provided relations.
+4. Accurately denote the correct Landau symbol for the provided relations.
 ![image](https://github.com/pdhuff/csec_data_analytics/assets/50633591/4bd1dd93-af38-4ebc-82b5-34214a9eb7eb)